 - Encourage students to create a learning plan.
 This is more crucial for courses that require a lot of online work.

 - Break larger online assignments up into smaller pieces and create staggered deadlines along the way.

 - Incorporate peer feedback.
 For example, if students are required to post reading responses, include responses to peers’ as part of the assignment.

-- For required pre-class quizzes, Blackboard’s adaptive release feature allows you to provide students with additional information only when they attain a certain score on a quiz, providing incentive to not only complete the quiz, but to do well on it.
+- For required pre-class quizzes, Canvas' Prerequisites feature allows you to provide students with additional information only when they complete a quiz.

 - Discuss the expectation you have for students to preview content before class.
 Instill accountability for pre-class activities by noting that not doing them decreases the value of class session activities for both themselves and the students they work with.
 Students should be held responsible for not letting themselves or their classmates down.
 Establishing ground rules can help.